 Cheng Wang is presently a professor in Computer Science and Executive Associate Dean at the School of Informatics, Xiamen University, China, and Deputy Director of the Fujian Key Laboratory on Sensing and Computing for Smart Cities.
-His main research interests are 3D point cloud processing, mobile mapping system design and geospatial big data analysis with applications on Smart Cities.
+He holds a PhD in Communication and Information Systems (2022) and a B.Sc degree in Electronic Engineering (1997), both from the National University of Defense Technology, Changsha, China.
+His current main research interests are 3D point cloud processing, mobile mapping system design and geospatial big data analysis with applications on Smart Cities.
+He has extensively published and hold different patents in these areas and attracted numerous research grants, mainly from Chinese funding agencies.
+Furthermore, he has been active in ISPRS and has organised different scientific meetings, mainly on topics common to photogrammetry and computer